Chart Color Schemes

 An assessment of population growth drivers in Attwood reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, the estimated population of Attwood is around 3,333, reflecting an increase of 24 people since the 2021 Census which reported a population of 3,309.
-This increase was inferred from AreaSearch's estimation of 3,322 residents following examination of ABS' latest ERP data release in June 2024 and one validated new address since the Census date.
-The population density is approximately 658 persons per square kilometer.
-Overseas migration contributed around 83% of overall population gains recently.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+As of Nov 2025, the estimated population of the Attwood statistical area (Lv2) is around 3,309, reflecting an increase of 0 people since the 2021 Census.
+This figure is inferred from a resident population estimate of 3,297 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and includes an additional 1 validated new address since the Census date.
+The population density ratio is 654 persons per square kilometer.
+Recent population growth was primarily driven by overseas migration, contributing approximately 83.0% of overall population gains.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.

-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusting employing weighted aggregation methods to SA2 levels.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting them employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, Attwood is forecasted to increase by 1,073 persons, reflecting a total increase of 32.5% over the 17 years.
+By 2041, the Attwood (SA2) is forecasted to increase by 1,073 persons based on aggregated SA2-level projections, reflecting an increase of 33.4% in total over the 17 years.

 Frequently Asked Questions - Population